supu2701/Open-CV-Projects/README.md

 #### ✔Pedestrian Video Detection-
 Pedestrian detection based on Haar-like classifiers, which is the most common technique in computer-vision for Pedestrian detection.

+#### ✔Toonify Image-
+A Python aplication which takes Image as input and toonify it i.e make a cartonist image of it.

 ## ⭕Tech stack guides⭕

 - ✔ [Python 3 guide] (https://www.python.org/doc/):